-These guidance notes are for individuals wishing to make an application to Advance HE for Principal Fellowship using the Professional Standards Framework (PSF 2023).
-This document explains Advance HE requirements for Principal Fellowship and provides guidance to support you to develop your application.
+This guidance is for individuals wishing to make an application to AdvanceHE for Principal Fellowship using the Professional Standards Framework (PSF 2023).
+This document explains AdvanceHE requirements for Principal Fellowship and provides guidance to support you to develop your application.
 Principal Fellowship provides professional recognition for highly experienced individuals that lead and have had an extensive impact on high quality learning at a strategic level within or beyond an institution, or across a discipline or profession in higher education.
 Their impact is extensive.

-Principal Fellows can demonstrate how they provided vision and direction and transformed practice and outcomes.
+Principal Fellows can demonstrate how they have provided vision and direction and transformed practice and outcomes.
 They are able to show evidence that their strategic leadership has had a sustained record of effectiveness and positive impact over a period of five to seven years.
 Their practice will have made a positive and lasting change at a strategic level on high quality learning.

-1.1 Is Principal Fellowship for me?
+Is Principal Fellowship for you?